Kwiatens/FloV3R/README.md

-# FloV3R - DiY 6DoF VR Headset and Controllers
+# FloV3R - DiY 6DoF VR Set
 [This project is currently in developement, do not make it yet]

 For more info join our Discord server by [clicking here!](https://discord.gg/63jcr22wdD)